 "I am looking forward to helping the charity achieve its goals through clear financial reporting to the staff and Board.
 The sheer number of projects and people reached across the country by Spirit is amazing and truly energising."

-Head of Programmes and Impact
+Head of Learning and Impact

 Alex has worked at Spirit of 2012 since October 2013 to lead on the development of Spirit’s first events-based programme as part of the Glasgow 2014 Commonwealth Games.
 He joined Spirit on secondment for a year from the National Lottery Community Fund in Scotland.
 He’s still here!
 Alex started his career as a History & Politics teacher before going into funding with the European Social Fund almost 20 years ago.